CCSI-Toolset/FOQUS/docs/source/chapt_opt/reference/optimization.rst

    The variables are provided without the sample index.

-The calculations for each type of constraint penalty are given in Equations :eq:`eq.linear.constriant` to :eq:`eq.step.constriant`.
+The calculations for each type of constraint penalty are given in Equations :eq:`eq.linear.constraint` to :eq:`eq.step.constraint`.

 .. math::
-   :label: eq.linear.constriant
+   :label: eq.linear.constraint

    \text{Linear penalty form:  }p_i =
    \begin{cases}